Robert Francis QC will be publishing his

 I am a member of an FT Trust Board and I am absolutely up for the challenge.
 It is the role of the whole Trust Board to ensure that the quality impact of any cost improvement plan is quantified, taken into account and minimised.
 All this is as it should be.

-I am worried that some of the expectations are enormous.
-In general I am an regular reader of Roy Lilley’s blog.
-One of his blogs last week, Show Them The Door, set a potentially tone for what is ahead.
+Show Them The Door, set a potentially tone for what is ahead.
 Roy is quite right in that Trust Boards are accountable and must be held to account for their actions or failures to act.

 I don’t expect sympathy.
 I have volunteered for the role of medical director, and indeed I love the job.
 I am well paid and expect to be held responsible and accountable for care standards.
 Similarly I am also well aware of needing to play my role as a clinical leader in changing the way the care is delivered in order to make savings.
 I’m proud of the care that is provided to the vast majority of our patients but we don’t always get it right.
-I happen to agree with the Secretary of State when he says that “there are little bits of Stafford dotted around the system”.
+I happen to agree with the Secretary of State when he says that “

 I just hope that the role expected of members of Trust Boards is doable.
 It is always going to be a tough job and the NHS needs the best people to take on these roles and there is a vital need for clinicians to step up to play their part.
 I hope we don’t reach the position of putting Trust Boards in an impossible position of being squeezed from above and below with expectations that cannot be met.